scaffold-eth/scaffold-eth/README.md

 ## 🚩 Challenge 3: 🎲 Dice Game

 > 🎰 Randomness is tricky on a public deterministic blockchain.
-The block hash is the result proof of work (for now) and some builders use this as a weak form of randomness.
+The block hash is the result proof-of-work (for now) and some builders use this as a weak form of randomness.
 This challenge will give you an example of a contract using block hash to create random numbers.
 This randomness is exploitable.
 Other, stronger forms of randomness include commit/reveal schemes, oracles, or VRF from Chainlink.

 > 👍 One day soon, randomness will be built into the Ethereum protocol!